bcbio/bcbio-nextgen/docs/contents/configuration.rst

    in repetitive regions.
 Removal can help facilitate comparisons between methods and reduce false positives if you don't need calls in LCRs for your biological analysis. [false, true]
--  ``validate`` A VCF file of expected variant calls to perform validation and grading of output variants from the pipeline.
-   This provides a mechanism to ensure consistency of calls against a known set of variants, supporting comparisons to genotyping array data or reference materials.
-- ``validate_regions`` A BED file of regions to evaluate in.
-This defines specific regions covered by the ``validate`` VCF  file.
 - ``joint_group_size`` Specify the maximum number of gVCF samples to feed into joint calling.
 Currently applies to GATK HaplotypeCaller joint calling and defaults to the GATK recommendation of 200.
 Larger numbers of samples will